These Three Methods Will Melt Your Chocolate Chips

 - Cook for 30 seconds in the microwave.
 Stir

 - Put it back in for another 10 seconds of microwaving.
-Stir again Reheat in 10-second increments, stirring between each, until melted.
+Stir again Repeat the 10 second heating and stirring process until the mixture has melted.

 Careful heating is essential, as is constant stirring after each heating burst.